Neural-IMLS: Self-supervised Implicit Moving Least-Squares Network for Surface Reconstruction: Introduction

+} \IEEEPARstart{S}{urface} reconstruction from an unstructured point cloud remains an active research topic since it is essential in many downstream computer vision and graphics applications, such as games, rendering, and animation.
+The target surface is assumed to be 2-manifold and watertight in most scenarios.
+Because of this, the signed distance function~(SDF)~$\boldsymbol{f}$ serves as a popular representation of the surface reconstruction problem.
+Given a point cloud~$\boldsymbol{P}$, the SDF~$\boldsymbol{f}$ to be reconstructed has to satisfy two basic conditions including (1)~all the points are nearly sitting on the zero-value level-set surface, i.e., $\boldsymbol{f}(\boldsymbol{p}_i)\approx 0$ for each point~$\boldsymbol{p}_i$ in~$\boldsymbol{P}$, and (2)~the gradients of $\boldsymbol{f}$ are approximated as unit vector almost everywhere.

+Due to the fact that the raw data inevitably contains noise and sometimes lacks normals, it is notoriously hard yet fascinating to reconstruct a high-fidelity surface in the presence of severe noise.
+The difficulties are two-fold.
+On the one hand, one has to sacrifice the first condition to deal with noise while utilizing the positional clues of the noisy points as much as possible, which necessitates a careful balance.
+On the other hand, it is non-trivial to recover the real surface variations, especially when severe noise exists.
+The theme of this paper is to study the surface reconstruction problem assuming that the input point cloud is noisy and lacks normals, without any supervising data.

+Most traditional implicit approaches fit an implicit function by leveraging oriented normals~\cite{kolluri2008imls, oztireli2009RIMLS, kazhdan2006poisson, kazhdan2013screened}, followed by extracting the zero-level surface (e.g., Marching Cubes~\cite{lewiner2003efficient}).
+It's observed that the oriented normals have a decisive influence on inferring the variation of the final reconstructed surface.
+They cannot work except that the normals are given.
+To our knowledge, there are several traditional surface reconstruction approaches for handling unoriented point clouds, such as VIPSS~\cite{huang2019vipss} and iPSR~\cite{hou2022iterative}, but these approaches lack robust noise resistance.

-In recent years, many learning-based algorithms have been proposed for implicit surface reconstruction.
-Most of them learn an implicit function by fitting data samples supervised with values of the ground-truth implicit function~\cite{park2019deepsdf, chen2019imnet, mescheder2019onet, chabra2020deep, peng2020convolutional, jiang2020local, erler2020points2surf, Liu2021MLS}.
-Unfortunately, it is notoriously hard to get the ground-truth signed distance function for a real-world raw scan with severe noise.
-This motivates researchers to develop some methods~\cite{IGR, SAL, SALD, sitzmann2020siren, NeuralPull} that learn an implicit function from raw point clouds directly (without knowledge of the ground-truth implicit function).
-SIREN~\cite{sitzmann2020siren} and IGR~\cite{IGR} need to input the normal vectors to get more convincing results, while Neurall-Pull~\cite{NeuralPull} learns signed distances by pulling a query point to the surface.
+Many supervised learning-based algorithms have been proposed for implicit surface reconstruction in recent years~\cite{xie2022neuralsurvey}.
+Most of them learn an implicit function by fitting data samples supervised with the ground-truth SDFs or Occupancy Fields~\cite{park2019deepsdf, mescheder2019onet, peng2020convolutional, jiang2020local, erler2020points2surf, Liu2021MLS, Boulch2022poco}.
+However, these methods can not be used when the ground-truth SDFs or Occupancy Fields are hard to compute.
+There are some deep learning-based methods~\cite{IGR, SAL, sitzmann2020siren, atzmon2021sald, NeuralPull, ben2022digs, ma2022surface} that do not require knowledge of ground-truth field values.
+When severe noise exists, however, they lack a smart mechanism to tune the degree to which the input points should be enforced on the zero-level surface.